 (Remember that $f^{\mu\nu}{}_{AB}$ is symmetric in both $\mu\nu$ and $AB$ independently.)
 Explicitly, using the expansion of the determinant in terms of completely antisymmetric field-space Levi--Civita tensors

-In terms of this $Q(x,k)$ function the normal cone is
+In terms of this $Q(x,k)$ function, the normal cone is

-In contrast, the ``Monge cone'' ({\aka} ``ray cone'', {\aka} ``characteristic cone'', {\aka} ``null cone'') is the envelope of the set of characteristic surfaces through the point $x$.
-Thus the ``Monge cone'' is dual to the ``normal cone'', its explicit construction is given by (Courant and Hilbert~\cite{Courant}, volume 2, pp 583):
+In contrast, the ``Monge cone'' (\emph{aka} ``ray cone'', \emph{aka} ``characteristic cone'', \emph{aka} ``null cone'') is the envelope of the set of characteristic surfaces through the point $x$.
+Thus the ``Monge cone'' is dual to the ``normal cone'', its explicit construction is given by (Courant and Hilbert~\cite[vol.~2, p.~583]{Courant}):

 The structure of the normal and Monge cones encode all the information related with the causal propagation of signals associated with the system of PDEs.
-We will now see how to relate this causal structure with the existence of effective spacetime metrics, from the experimentally favoured single-metric theory compatible with the Einstein equivalence principle to the most complicated case of pseudo-Finsler geometries~\cite{EDM}.
+We will now see how to relate this causal structure with the existence of effective spacetime metrics, from the experimentally favoured single-metric theory compatible with the Einstein equivalence principle to the most complicated case of pseudo-Finsler geometries \citep{EDM}.